-Last weekend the Kimono de Jack NL visited de 'Zaanse Schans" : a popular Dutch open air museum in the middle of the Netherlands , not far from Amsterdam.
+Last weekend the Kimono de Jack NL visited de 'Zaanse Schans" : a popular Dutch open air museum in the middle of the Netherlands ,

 ( click on each picture to view it's full-sized version in a separate window )